Created: March 25, 2026

 scopeNoShared swarm boundary.
 Sessions in the same scope can see each other; different scopes are different swarms.
 Defaults to the detected git root, or to directory when no git root exists.
 Use a new scope only for a separate swarm; do not split frontend/backend inside one repo with scope.
 Use team: label tokens for that.

-file_rootNoCanonical base path for resolving relative file paths in annotate, lock_file, and task files.
+file_rootNoCanonical base path for resolving relative file paths in lock_file and task files.
 Useful when disposable worktrees should share one logical file tree.

 labelNoFree-form identity text.
-Recommended convention: machine-readable space-separated tokens like provider:codex-cli role:planner.
+Recommended convention: machine-readable space-separated tokens like identity:work provider:codex-cli role:planner.
+The identity: token should match the launcher/config root when using identity separation.
 The role: token is optional; if missing, the session is treated as a generalist.

 Task features